huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 Users interested in zone transfers should continue using TCP based solutions.
-Users interested in evading middleboxes should consider using solutions like DNS over HTTPS [@?I-D.hoffman-dns-over-http] [@?I-D.hoffman-dns-in-existing-http2], or DNS in existing QUIC connections [@?I-D.hoffman-dns-in-existing-quic].
+Users interested in evading middleboxes should consider using solutions like DNS over HTTPS [@?I-D.hoffman-dns-over-https].

 Specifying the transmission of an application over QUIC requires to specify how the application messages are mapped to QUIC streams, and